gitter-badger/cakejs/README.md

 [![npm](https://travis-ci.org/cakejsframework/cakejs.svg?branch=master)](https://travis-ci.org/cakejsframework/cakejs)
 [![npm](https://david-dm.org/cakejsframework/cakejs.svg)]()

-CakeJS is a NodeJS framework intended to be used either standalone, remote webserver or with CakePHP, This framework imitates CakePHP 3.x in many ways such as hierarchy, MVC structure without view generation, naming convention, routing.
+CakeJS is a NodeJS framework intended to be used either standalone, with a remote webserver such as Nginx or with CakePHP, This framework imitates CakePHP 3.x in many ways such as hierarchy, Model-Controller structure, naming convention, routing. but at the moment no templating.

-The purpose is to make it easy for CakePHP developers to recognize the workflow.
+The purpose is to make it easy for CakePHP developers to use NodeJS.

-This is a work in progress and since it's in a early phase, features gets implemented on demand, but our current goal is to support Model-Controller structure with low performance impact and make projects scalable easy.
+This is a work in progress and since it's in a early phase, features gets implemented on demand, but our current goal is to port as much features as possible from CakePHP to CakeJS so it will be easy to use either with or without CakePHP.

 ## Sponsors